dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

     rm hw1 hw2 hw3
 ```

 That seems a little cumbersome.
 It's more common to define the target executables using a variable.
-Here's a more complex example.
+Here's our final example:

 ```
 # This is a Makefile comment